 On our closing weekend a 1/4 size model of the “made-in-Cobourg” Crossen ore car was unveiled by its creator, George Parker, and Murray King, who had turned the wheels.
 Red oak cubes replaced iron ore as the workings of the car were demonstrated to an appreciative audience.
 Beside being an exhibit in its own right, the model is serving as a template for a full size recreation. (more….)

 RAFFLE WINNERS ANNOUNCED AT ANNUAL DINNER

 As part of the festivities at the CMF Fundraising Dinner the names of the three winners of the 2014 Raffle were drawn.
-The three lucky people, all from Cobourg, have heard the good news and will shortly be receiving their rewards.
+The three lucky people, all from Cobourg, have heard the good news and are enjoying their good fortune.
 Congratulations go to: Bob Croft – winner of $300; Ken Litton – winner of $200; and Viv Vandenhazel – winner of $100

 And thanks to the Northumberland News for their support.

 Exhibits from 2012 & 2013 can be viewed on this web site at: “Visit Us/Exhibit Archives”

 The Cobourg Museum Foundation is a registered charitable organization that operates for the benefit of the public.
 It is supported first of all by its faithful volunteers and membership.
 Private donations, and the support of the Town of Cobourg and other agencies including our Provincial and Federal Governments are vital to its continued development.